Mick Harvey: Solo

-Harvey once again co-produced and recorded for PJ Harvey during the creation of her eighth studio album, Let England Shake.
+Harvey again co-produced and recorded for PJ Harvey during the creation of her eighth studio album, Let England Shake.
 The 2011 release was supported by a world tour in the same year, which also included Harvey as a touring musician.

-His sixth solo studio album, titled FOUR (Acts of Love), released on Mute in 2013, features original compositions by Mick Harvey alongside a song by PJ Harvey ("Glorious") and interpretations of The Saints’ "The Story of Love", Van Morrison’s "The Way Young Lovers Do", Exuma’s "Summertime in New York" and Roy Orbison’s "Wild Hearts (Run Out of Time)".
-FOUR (Acts of Love) was recorded at Grace Lane, North Melbourne and Atlantis Sound, Melbourne, and features regular collaborators Westbrook on double bass and Shilo on guitar and violin.
+Harvey's sixth solo studio album, Four (Acts of Love), was released on Mute in 2013 and included original compositions by Harvey alongside a song by PJ Harvey ("Glorious") and interpretations of The Saints' "The Story of Love", Van Morrison's "The Way Young Lovers Do", Exuma's "Summertime in New York" and Roy Orbison's "Wild Hearts (Run Out of Time)".
+Four (Acts of Love) was recorded at Grace Lane, North Melbourne and Atlantis Sound, Melbourne, and featured regular collaborators Westbrook on double bass and Shilo on guitar and violin.

-Delirium Tremens (2016) is the third instalment in Harvey's project of translating Serge Gainsbourg's songs into English, after Intoxicated Man and Pink Elephants.
-Delirium Tremens was recorded in Melbourne with Harvey's Antipodean-based core live band.
-10 songs were tracked at Birdland Studios; the project then relocated to Berlin, where a further nine songs were recorded with Toby Dammit (The Stooges, The Residents) and Bertrand Burgalat (of French label Tricatel), who was the string arranger on the first two volumes.

 Harvey again collaborated with PJ Harvey in early 2015, playing and singing on her album The Hope Six Demolition Project.
 The following year he joined PJ on tour promoting the album, which was released in April 2016.

+Harvey's third installment in his project of translating Serge Gainsbourg's songs into English, Delirium Tremens, was released in 2016.
+The album was recorded in Melbourne with Harvey's Antipodean-based core live band.
+Ten songs were tracked at Birdland Studios before the project was relocated to Berlin, where a further nine songs were recorded with Toby Dammit (The Stooges, The Residents) and Bertrand Burgalat (of French label Tricatel), who was the string arranger on the first two volumes.

+Harvey continued his dedication to the works of Serge Gainsbourg with Intoxicated Women, released in 2017.
+The album focused on Gainsbourg's duets and songs from the 1960s, which he wrote specifically for renowned singers such as France Gall, Juliette Greco and Brigitte Bardot.
+To realise the project, Harvey collaborated with a number of guest musicians: Xanthe Waite, German singer Andrea Schroeder, Jess Ribeiro, Sophia Brous, Cambodian singer Kak Channthy, Lyndelle-Jayne Spruyt, and his son Solomon Harvey.

 In 2018, Harvey released the album The Fall and Rise of Edgar Bourchier and the Horrors of War in collaboration with author Christopher Richard Barker.
+He collaborated with Amanda Acevedo for the album Phantasmagoria in Blue, released in 2023.
+In May 2024, Harvey released his eleventh studio album, Five Ways to Say Goodbye.